Vis4Sense/student-projects/2023-2024/llm-trading.md

    - Will try to lift the trading limit, above test is max buy each stock is 5% from initial balance.
 Next: unlimited as the agent like to buy and sell
    - More experiment with different reward calculation

+Xiruo Sun
+1. Progress
+   - do experiment for 8000 episodes.
+   - the performance of with sentiment is better than without sentiment.
+   - write the optuna code to test different model.learn parameter
+2. Question and difficulty
+   - need to do more experiment.
+3. Next step
+   - do optuna experiment.
+   - do experiment using other stocks dataset

 # 30 Apr 2024